 When Katie Conrad was contacted by producers of The Travel Channel’s Mysteries at the Museum, she had museum expertise and professional curating under her belt.
 But when she was asked to talk on-camera about a historical figured named John Wesley Powell, she says, “I was terrified, quite honestly.”

-Conrad, who graduated from WIU-QC in December 2016 with a master’s degree in Museum Studies, is the collections manager and and curator of the John Wesley Powell River History Museum in Green River, Utah, a position she’d secured before even graduating from Western.
+Conrad, who graduated from WIU-QC in December 2016 with a master’s degree in WIU Museum Studies program, is the collections manager and and curator of the John Wesley Powell River History Museum in Green River, Utah, a position she’d secured before even graduating from Western.
 The role includes caring for the museum’s collection and creating exhibits.
 But this particular museum’s focus would also soon require her to serve as an expert on a man whose “mysteries” the show wanted to highlight.
 Conrad was featured in the “Adventure” section referenced in the title of Season 16, Episode 6: “Eisenhower’s Crazy Convoy, Criminal Measures, and Canyon Adventure.”
+(The last section of that title referring to “…an explorer’s dangerous quest to be the first to uncover the secrets of the Grand Canyon.”)

 “I was nervous about not knowing enough about him, because I’d only worked here three months,” she said.
 “I hadn’t studied him at all.
 The other people they feature on the show are always so well-put-together, with a lot of knowledge behind them.”